-Perhaps you’re wondering, does a VPN protect you from internet provider?
+Perhaps you’re wondering, how does a VPN protect me from my internet provider?
 Better still, why VPNs have grown enormous popularity with corporations as a way of securing sensitive data during remote connections?
 Well, a VPN is a combination of a dedicated connection and encryption protocol which generates a virtual P2P connection.
 Even though some unscrupulous individuals would sniff into some of the transmitted data, it is impossible to pass the encryption.

 Establishing a secure connection is quite easy.
 You’ll first need to connect to the public internet through an ISP.
 Then, you’ll initiate a VPN connection with a company using the client software.

 Interestingly, there are some security protocols developed over the past few years with various security features and levels which include: